AdityaKhowalGithub/Styled/README.md

 - yarn ios
 - yarn web

-If errors:
+# Common Errors:
-Try yarn install / update
+try doing npm install/ yarn add lolmao use npx expo --- not just expo install

-Rules
+# Rules
-Branches:
+## Branches:

 main: This branch is protected and requires merge request.
 Stand as where production code will live and will be use for deployment only.
 DO NOT PUSH TO THIS BRANCH

 staging: This branch is protected and requires merge request.
 Stand as where development code will live.
 DO NOT PUSH TO THIS BRANCH